Common Healthcare Insurance Terms - Access Health CT openEnroll_start=10/29/2024

 Authorized Representative

-An authorized representative is a person who has been designated in the Exchange to act on someone else’s behalf.
+An authorized representative is a person who has been designated by a customer to act on the customer’s behalf for all health coverage enrollment and application matters with Access Health CT.

 Catastrophic Plan